Sunday, June 29, 2014

 This is a movie I would not recommend watching with your parents or other family members or with somebody you've just started seeing.
 In fact, just watch it by yourself.
 Let's just say there are a couple awkward scenes that I was very glad I was watching it by myself!

 This movie takes place in the future (when exactly, we're not told) and I knew what it was about going in so it wasn't a huge shock that Joaquin Phoenix's character, Theodore, has a relationship with his OS system.
-Before seeing the movie, I assumed he was an anti-social, socially awkward person who had never had a (real human) girlfriend, but he used to be marry (to Rooney Mara's characters) and has friends (played by Amy Adams and Chris Pratt) so he's not a total, in lack of a better term, weird-o creep.
+Before seeing the movie, I assumed he was an anti-social, socially awkward person who had never had a (real human) girlfriend, but he used to be married (to Rooney Mara's character) and has friends (played by Amy Adams and Chris Pratt) so he's not a total, in lack of a better term, weird-o creep.

 In this future world, everyone is always walking around with a headset on and everything is automated.
 Theodore works for a card company where he dictates letters for people who want to send a heartfelt message to loved ones, so they hire a company like the one Theodore works for to do it for him, which is a little messed up that that they have to hire a total stranger to write their personal messages!
 Theodore does this by verbally saying what he wants written down and the computer writes it down for him.